 - accepting nothing short of excellence

-- listening to test cricket in the wee hours of the morning on our little redifusion am radio
+- listening to test cricket in the wee hours of the morning on our little rediffusion am radio

 - being fed by the best cook in the universe

-In conclusion, the greatest respect to my father who was an eternal optimist, and my mothers disciplined faith, committed leadership and resilience.
-Therefore we stand on the foundation of great ancestors to whom we are eternally grateful.
-So even though the start one gets is critical, it is more important how you finish… The choice is ours… Long Live ELVIE for many generations to come and thanks for giving birth to and nurturing the EDVOCAP reality.
+In conclusion, the greatest respect to my father who was an eternal optimist, and my mother’s disciplined faith, committed leadership and resilience.
+Therefore, we stand on the foundation of great ancestors to whom we are eternally grateful.
+So even though the start one gets is critical, it is more important how you finish… The choice is ours… Long Live ELVIE for many generations to come and thanks for giving birth to and nurturing the HAROLDHOMES reality.

 Faith is to believe what we do not see… and the reward of this faith is to see what we believe ~ St. AUGUSTINE